RianAsmara/leaderboard-api/README.md

 # Real-Time Leaderboard System

 This project is a real-time leaderboard system built with Go, Fiber, GORM, PostgreSQL, and Redis.
 It ranks users based on their scores in various games or activities, providing real-time updates and efficient querying using Redis sorted sets.
+References [Roadmap SH Project](https://roadmap.sh/projects/realtime-leaderboard-system)

 ## Features